Lamprichauns/lamp-os/README.md

 - `src/utils` - Utility files not useful for all lamps, but handy to have around
 - `src/vendor` - Any borrowed python code from the community goes here.
 Please make sure to retain a reference to github in the entry point file
 - `src/lamps` - Each lamp.
 Each lamp will have it's own entry which is loaded from `main.py` the files live here.

-## Lamp Personality & Behaviours

-The vision for the lamps is that they remain mostly still and static, as a contrast to the plethora of sound reactive and blinky light art out there.
-The brightness of the lamps and the colorful glowing base draws attention to the juxtaposition of an ordinary household object in extraordinary places.

-Within this vision there is room for the lamps to have personality, shown through subtle behaviour based on things like time, randomness, presence/absence of other lamps, etc.

-With these sorts of subtle changes this also introduces an element where people may begin to realize things are not as static as they seem, creating a somewhat complex puzzle for people to solve and talk about.

 ## Implementation